1. Understand What You Are Buying

 Guide – Pentesting: Scope & Frequency

-Encripto has written a guide for network security testing, addressing issues related to recommended testing frequency, scope and methodology.
+We recommend that you read our guide for network security testing, where you can find tips related to recommended testing frequency, scope and methodology.